RowleyCowper/RowleyCowper/README.md

 - 👀 I’m interested in many things, most of them nerdy...obviously.
 Why else would I be here?
 - 🌱 I’m currently learning how to juggle kids and passion projects.
 - 💞️ I’m looking to collaborate on geeky projects, particularly ones where "over-designed" is analogous to unbridled internal childhood joy.
 - 📫 How to reach me - carefully.
-I startle easy and long hugs make me nervous.
+Long hugs make me nervous.
+Just say hi.

 <!---
 RowleyCowper/RowleyCowper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.